When Should You Collect Social Security?

 Those choosing to collect before their normal retirement age face a reduction in monthly payments by as much as 30%.
 What's more, there is a stiff penalty for anyone who collects early and earns wages in excess of an annual earnings limit ($14,160 in 2011).

 For those opting to delay collecting until after their normal retirement age, monthly payments increase by an amount that varies based on the year you were born.
-For each month you delay retirement past your normal retirement age, your monthly benefit will increase between 0.29% per month for someone born in 1925, to 0.67% for someone born after 1942.
+For each month you delay claiming benefits past your normal retirement age, your monthly benefit will increase between 0.29% per month for someone born in 1925, to 0.67% for someone born after 1942.

 Which is right for you will depend upon your financial situation as well as your anticipated life expectancy.
 Anyone with a good pension or substantial savings may want to delay a bit.
 Similarly, if you're in no hurry to retire, you may want to continue working longer and collect later.